 The beauty world can get scary sometimes- especially with all the questionable ingredients that are coming with our favourite products.
 Many skincare products have toxic ingredients, harsh chemicals and artificial colours that you wouldn’t want to have on your skin.
 Not even the so-called natural products are to be trusted.
 But have you thought of having your own homemade skin care products?

-To help you get started with your homemade skincare routine, we have prepared a list of the top five plants you can grow at home for various skincare ingredients.
-You don’t even need a green thumb; our guide will equip you with some essential growing tips to help you grow and maintain these plants with ease.
+To help you start your homemade skincare routine, we have prepared a list of the top five plants you can grow at home for various skincare ingredients.
+You don’t need a green thumb; our guide will equip you with essential tips to help you quickly grow and maintain these plants.

 So, let’s get started.

-Rosemary isn’t just a staple for tasty winter delicacies; it is also a great addition to a home skincare routine.
+Rosemary isn’t just a staple for tasty winter delicacies but also a great addition to a home skincare routine.
 It does everything, from moisturizing dry skin to reducing anxiety and promoting focus.
-In addition, Rosemary’s woodsy, fresh and invigorating scent creates an aroma that improves mental alertness improving focus.
+In addition, Rosemary’s woodsy, fresh and invigorating scent creates an aroma that improves mental alertness and focus.

 Rosemary is rich in minerals beneficial for skin protection, fighting free radicals and preventing wrinkles- making it the best DIY anti-aging face cream ingredient.
-It is also a natural antiseptic that can be used for disinfecting your skin.
+It is also a natural antiseptic that can disinfect your skin.

 This aromatic herb is relatively easy to grow.
 It can be produced from a fresh stem cutting.
 However, you should place your seedlings in well-draining soil with plenty of sunlight and good circulation.

-Growing Rosemary in a container means bringing it in during the colder months and taking it out back during the summer seasons.
+Growing Rosemary in a container means bringing it in during the colder months and returning it back during the summer.
 It is also important to prune the plant to keep it healthy and thriving.

 They are also helpful to those suffering from acne and skin redness.
 Some studies have also proven that rose oils can be used to improve wound healing.

 Roses can do well under a variety of conditions.
 They are also relatively resistant to diseases and require low maintenance.
 They do need a lot of sunlight, however.
-Therefore ensure that you choose a yard area that offers at least six hours of daylight a day.
+Therefore, ensure that you choose a yard area with at least six hours of daylight daily.

 Make sure the spot you choose has rich, well-draining soil.
 Oh, and they need to be pruned for healthy growth.